igorlogius/docker-web-desktop/README.md

 To establish a persistent storage one can either mount a network attached storage into the container or setup second container to provide a storage location which is independent from the application files.

+# Any Questions ?
+Open an issue, i'll try to answer to the best of my abilities.